-League sources tell Wojnarowski (Twitter link) that the 2021 first-rounder headed to Golden State will be Minnesota’s own top-three protected pick.
-It would be unprotected in 2022 if it doesn’t convey next year, per Woj.
+In exchange, Golden State receives swingman Andrew Wiggins, a protected 2021 first-round pick, and a 2021 second-round pick.
+The 2021 first-rounder headed to Golden State will be Minnesota’s own top-three protected pick.
+It would become unprotected in 2022 if it doesn’t convey next year.

-The Wolves’ acquisition of Russell will represent the culmination of a pursuit that dates back at least to the 2019 free agent period, when the team made D-Lo its top target and offered him a lucrative four-year contract.
+The Wolves’ acquisition of Russell represents the culmination of a pursuit that dates back at least to the 2019 free agent period, when the team made D-Lo its top target and offered him a lucrative four-year contract.
 Minnesota had hoped to pair the All-Star guard with his good friend Karl-Anthony Towns, but were passed over when the Warriors swooped in with a four-year, max-salary offer.
-Seven months later, Timberwolves president of basketball operations Gersson Rosas will get his man.
+Seven months later, Timberwolves president of basketball operations Gersson Rosas got his man.

 The blockbuster deal comes at a good time for the Wolves, who have struggled mightily since their 10-8 start, and for Towns, who – after Wednesday’s game – publicly expressed his frustration with all that losing.
 Towns was also believed to be disappointed by the departure of Robert Covington, who was one of his best friends on the team, so Minnesota will hope that the arrival of Russell can help rejuvenate the big man’s enthusiasm — and get the Wolves a few more wins down the stretch.